 The first stage of retinal scan is image acquisition in which the user spots his or her eye adjacent to the lens and also must remain perfectly still at this point.
 The user’s retinal image will be captured and thereafter converted to the desired digital format.
 In the picture phase, unique feature of the retina is extracted and stored in a template database which contains the unique information for each user.
 In the identical process, the existing template is matched with the current data captured by the sensors.
 If there is match between both the scans, the user is authenticated successfully.

-The enrollment process captures snapshots of user’s fingerprints, extracts the special features of fingerprints from these snapshot images and stores this information in a database.
+The enrollment process captures snapshots of the user’s fingerprints, extracts the special features of fingerprints from these snapshot images, and stores this information in a database.
 A fingerprint sensor is used to capture the images along with a feature extraction function.
 The feature extraction works like encryption for each object and the data of each object is associated with a unique id and stored in the database.

-The main key process in authentication is matching of data objects.
+The main key process in authentication is the matching of data objects.
 When an already enrolled user of the Aadhar scheme wants to access a service, he or she scans his fingerprint.
 This information again goes to the feature extraction phase and is decrypted which then gets checked in the existing template database by the matching function.
 If a match is found with the current fingerprint scan, the user is successfully authenticated.

 In this article, we have discussed how biometric devices and technologies can be used in big data projects for improving security and privacy.
 Fingerprint and retina scan are the popular biometric technologies that are adopted by many organizations to maintain their user data.